These are the rules for the NPR Student Podcast Challenge: College Edition, if you're looking for the 5th-12th grade competition rules click here.

 Submissions may not include any material that infringes the intellectual property rights of any person.
 Please be respectful of copyright and trademark laws.
 All material must be original to the persons who create the podcast.
 Pre-recorded music may not be used.
 Entrants may include live performances of public domain songs or non-copyrightable rhythm elements if it is relevant to the story.
 For avoidance of doubt, for the purposes of these Official Rules, "public domain" does not mean "publicly available;" it means that copyright has expired and the material is no longer under copyright protection.
 We encourage Entrants to err on the side of excluding music if the Entrant is not sure whether the music is copyrighted or not.
 Entries will be disqualified if they contain materials that appear to infringe copyrights, trademarks, or other intellectual property rights of others.
 Songs or chants made up by Entrants are acceptable as long as they are performed live on the recording and Entrant notes in Entrant's submission form that the song/chant was composed by Entrant.
 By submitting an entry, you affirm that you own all the rights to any and all musical content in your submission, including but not limited to: the right to reproduce, distribute, and publicly perform.
 For examples of what is and is not public domain work, you may visit https://copyright.cornell.edu/publicdomain.

-An Entrant must upload a publically viewable and downloadable Submission to SoundCloud between 12:00 a.m.
-EST on December 1, 2020, and 11:59 p.m.
-EDT on February 15, 2021.
-Each Entrant will be required to sign-in to SoundCloud to post a Submission; if an Entrant does not already have a SoundCloud account, that Entrant will be required to create one.
-After uploading the Submission, an Entrant must complete the submission form available at http://www.npr.org/studentpodcastchallenge (the "Submission Form").
+An Entrant must upload a publicly viewable and downloadable Submission to SoundCloud, Podbean, or Anchor between 12:00 a.m.
+EST on December 1, 2021, and 11:59 p.m.
+EDT on February 28, 2022.
+Each Entrant will be required to sign-in to SoundCloud, Podbean, or Anchor to post a Submission; if an Entrant does not already have a SoundCloud, Podbean, or Anchor account, that Entrant will be required to create one.
+After uploading the Submission, an Entrant must complete the submission form available at http://npr.formstack.com/forms/college_podcast_challenge (the "Submission Form").

 The Sponsor's clock is the official timekeeping device for the Contest.
 The Sponsor is not responsible for late or unsuccessful attempts to enter.
 Incomplete, corrupted, untimely, or unintelligible Submissions or Submission Forms will be disqualified.
 If for any reason an Entrant's entry is confirmed to have been erroneously deleted, lost, or otherwise destroyed or corrupted, that Entrant's sole remedy is another entry in the Contest to the extent the submission of an additional entry is deemed feasible by the Sponsor, in its sole discretion.
 The Sponsor reserves the right to determine, in its sole discretion, which entries have satisfied the entry requirements and to disqualify any Submission it believes is not consistent with the spirit and theme of the Contest.